 PROSPECT: Probiotics to Prevent Severe Pneumonia and Endotracheal Colonization Trial

-This trial is key in the ongoing search for more effective strategies to prevent serious infection during critical illness in the elderly.
-Probiotics may be an easy‐to‐use, readily available, inexpensive approach to help reduce infections in older critically ill patients around the world.
+The PROSPECT Trial is key to the ongoing search for more effective strategies to prevent serious infection during critical illness in elderly patients around the world.

 Deborah Cook, MD, MSc (Epid), FRCPC, DABIM, CCM, CAHS, FRS -- McMaster University